cala-org/cala-org.github.io/_reward-grant/sct-professional-development.md

 5. Maintain CALA membership status throughout the duration of the use of the award
 6. Have not received any other CALA grant or award in the same year

+### Proposal Statement:
+A good statement of the proposal should include:
+- Statement of the topic being investigated
+- Review of the relevant literature necessary to understand the proposal
+- Methodology (or research design) that used to answer the research questions (or the activities that involve accomplishing the goals)
+- Results expected and their significance to the area of study (or fields)
+- Timeline for the completion of the project